libts/tslib/README.md

 `/dev/input/` there now is a new input event device, which provides your configured input.
 You can even use a script like `tools/ts_uinput_start.sh` to start the ts_uinput daemon and create a defined `/dev/input/ts_uinput` symlink.

+In this case, for Qt5 for example you'd probably set something like this:

+    QT_QPA_GENERIC_PLUGINS=evdevtouch:/dev/input/ts_uinput
+    QT_QPA_EVDEV_TOUCHSCREEN_PARAMETERS=/dev/input/ts_uinput:rotate=0

+For X11 you'd probably edit your `xorg.conf` `Section "InputDevice"` for your touchscreen to have

+    Option "Device" "/dev/input/ts_uinput"

+and so on.
+Please see your system's documentation on how to use a specific evdev input device.

 Remember to set your environment and configuration for ts_uinput, just like you did for ts_calibrate or ts_test_mt.